FernandoLpz0911/CS351-T18-Group-Project/README.md

 # Tech Stacks

 **Q6:** Which tech stacks will your group use?
-(Django + React or Flask + React)

-*The tech stack our group will use is:*
+(Django + React or Flask + React) *The tech stack our group will use is: Django + React*

 ---